 Scurvy Prevention in Guinea Pigs

-Finally, let’s see how you can prevent scurvy from developing.
-Well, it’s very simple – include a daily dose of vitamin C foods in your guinea pig’s diet!
+It’s very simple – include a daily dose of vitamin C foods in your guinea pig’s diet!
 For a healthy guinea pig, a dose of 10 mg of the vitamin C is enough but only if it’s a daily dose.
 If a guinea pig is pregnant, then you should increase the dose up to 30 mg a day.
 Never skip a day!
-It’s very important that you include vitamin C EVERY day.
+It’s very important that you include vitamin C everyday.

 Now that you know how to keep your guinea pig safe and secure, be sure to work on prevention, rather than intervention.
 Include the food we’ve mentioned above, and be sure to often consult your vet if there are complications in diet and vitamin C intake.